daattali/beautiful-jekyll/_posts/2020-08-22-how-to-create-minimal-wardrobes-for-kids-on-a-budget.md

 - minimalism on a budget
 - minimal kids wardrobe
 - minimal kids wardrobes on a budget
+description: Tips for creating minimalist wardrobes for kids without breaking the budget.

 ---
 Minimal living and wardrobes for kids on a budget?
 How does that even work?
 We have four kids so, I mean, that’s a lot of kids so it’s been important for us to figure out sustainable, not breaking the bank ways to do this.
 On the blog today I’m sharing how to create minimal wardrobes for kids on a budget.![An image of my son's closet with boxes up above.](/uploads/20200722_215357_0000_compress16-1.jpg "wadrobe")